 Configure IP Filters for Tableau Cloud

-IP filtering is a security feature that controls access to your Tableau Cloud site.
-Use IP filtering to define approved IP addresses or ranges.
-Only users and services connecting from these addresses can access and interact with the site.
+IP filtering secures your Tableau Cloud site by restricting access to approved IP addresses and ranges.
+Only users and services connecting from these allowed locations can access your site.

 What to expect when using IP filters